-5. Problem/Issue
+1.4 Problem/Issue

 Based on the findings and recommendations of the WHOIS1 Review Team, WHOIS policy and implementation have evolved since 2012.
 Using the 2012 report as a foundation, the subgroup will examine the findings and analysis of other subgroups which are assessing implementation of the WHOIS1 recommendations.
 This examination will produce a gap analysis which identifies areas of WHOIS which may need to be further enhanced to promote consumer trust.
-However, the gap analysis will need to be repeated after WHOIS further evolves to comply with GDPR.
+However, the gap analysis will need to be repeated after WHOIS further evolves to comply with GDPR - at least for access to data that impacts WHOIS data from European users.